-Students may apply for transfer from one campus program (Traditional Academic Programs and ABE programs) to another Campus program of Lincoln College in order to change their degree/major but should only do so after consulting an academic advisor.
+Students may apply for transfer from one campus program (Traditional Academic Programs and ABE programs) to another campus program of Lincoln College in order to change their degree/major but should only do so after consulting an academic advisor.
 Changing campus programs/formats may result in additional coursework and different major requirements.

-Students applying to change Campus programs must meet all admission requirements of the campus program to which they are transferring as indicated by the admissions requirements detailed in this catalog (see Campus Program transfer in the Admission section of this catalog).
-Because the campus programs/format sometimes offer different courses on their course rotation, students who are accepted into the new campus program/format will begin under the appropriate and curriculum in the catalog at the time of transfer.
+Students applying to change campus programs must meet all admission requirements of the campus program to which they are transferring as indicated by the admissions requirements detailed in this catalog (see Program to Program Transfer Admissions in the Admissions section of this catalog).
+Because the campus programs/format sometimes offer different courses on their course rotation, students who are accepted into the new campus program/format will begin under the appropriate and current curriculum in the catalog at the time of transfer.